-Key application fields include consumer electronics, automotive, healthcare and industrial.
+Key application fields include consumer electronics, automotive, healthcare, and industrial.
 Consumer electronics are further classified into smartphones, wearable devices, and televisions.
 The segment accounted for over 55% of the overall share in 2015; a trend anticipated to continue over the next few years.
-It is principally ascribed to the widespread implementation of this technology in smart watches, tablets, e-papers, e-books, etc.
+It is principally ascribed to the widespread implementation of this technology in smartwatches, tablets, e-papers, e-books, etc.

 The automotive sector accounted for over 12% of the overall revenue in 2015 and is expected to witness steady growth over the next eight years.
-The technology is projected to revolutionize car designs, ranging from the dashboard to center console.
+The technology is projected to revolutionize car designs, ranging from the dashboard to the center console.

 Asia Pacific is expected to witness bullish growth at CAGR exceeding 17% from 2016 to 2024.
 It may be attributed to the presence of several large industrial groups with extensive manufacturing capabilities in segments reliably relevant to the production of flexible electronic devices.

-The Europe flexible electronics market was over USD five billion in 2015.
+Europe flexible electronics market was over USD five billion in 2015.
 Efforts portrayed by an enormously wide range of research projects subsidized at the EU level, reinforced by extensive national and regional initiatives in countries including Belgium, the UK, the Netherlands, Germany, and Finland for the development of this technology are expected to play a significant role in driving the demand.

-Prominent industry participants encompass innovative techniques that empower new applications such as wireless sensors for zero power and intelligent building energy management, agrarian field observing/reporting devices and delivery status data loggers in an attempt to gain competitive advantage.
+Prominent industry participants encompass innovative techniques that empower new applications such as wireless sensors for zero power and intelligent building energy management, agrarian field observing/reporting devices, and delivery status data loggers in an attempt to gain competitive advantage.
 Notable companies in the market include Thinfilm Electronics ASA, Solar Frontier K.K., Samsung, Pragmatic Printing Ltd., PARC, LG, GE Measurement & Control Solutions, 3M, and Cymbet Corporation, Inc.

 Avail customized purchase options to meet your exact research needs: